Purpose of Meeting

-If the purpose of the Individualized Education Program (IEP) team meeting is an annual review for a student who is ready to enter 9th grade to 20 years of age, do you list purpose as annual/transition on the Advance Notice?
+If the purpose of the Individualized Education Program (IEP) team meeting is an annual review for a student who is in 9th to 12th grade (or is at least 16 years of age), do you list purpose as “Post Secondary Goals and Transition Services” on the Advance Written Notice (AWN)?

-Yes.
-You can always list several reasons for an IEP meeting.
-(Revised September 2010)
+Yes, and you should also list “Annual Review.”
+You can always list multiple reasons for an IEP meeting.

 If the parents attend, does this still need to be completed?